Kaidus clutched the metallic ring in his hand, smiling at how easy his work had just become.

 He did not rise to his position by playing it safe.

 As a new recruit in Tal’hrus, He had always taken risks, doing what others would not dare to do.
 He was brash and ambitious, but that was what got him to where he is today.
-He has never seen these demons of flesh that the old master was so cautious about, and until he witness their strength with his very eyes, there was no use in fearing the unknown.
+He has never seen these demons of flesh that the old master was so cautious about, and until he witnessed their strength with his very eyes, there was no use in fearing the unknown.

 Even if he were to die, there was no way the organization would fall because of him.
 That was the beauty of Tal’hrus.

 Spread out across the seven continents, they worked in secrecy.
 No agent or master knew everything about their organization’s operations.
 The only exception was the old master himself.
-Even the name Zavon was not his real name, and that goes for all of the other six masters.
+Even the name Zavon was not his real name, and that goes for all of the other seven masters.
 The names were granted to them once they took the mantle of Master, and none of them knew the real identity or face of their colleagues underneath those hoods.
 The masters all worked in their own domains without communing with each other, only coming together for emergency discussions, or to give their reports to the old master.

 Even if invaders were to find their headquarters, the defense with the magic shard and magic seals within the dreaded white world could not be easily broken.

 Taking off a ring from his finger, he recited an incantation.
 After a while,

 “Shale, gather your group and return to headquarters at once.
 I have a strange feeling we may be in for a surprise.”
 He commanded another of his lieutenant.